Rohan30/SQL_DataWarehouse/README.md

 ![Data Architecture](docs/data_integration.png)

+- The 6 tables are related to each other based on the keys as shown in the above diagram.
+- At first, these 6 tables are created in the **Bronze Layer** and data is directly loaded into these tables from the csv files.
+- Then, these 6 tables are cleaned, transformed and then loaded into the **Silver Layer**.

 3. **Gold Layer**: Houses business-ready data modeled into a star schema(with fact and dimension tables) required for reporting and analytics.

 ![Data Architecture](docs/data_model.png)